The Leper of Saint Giles: Plot summary

 Joscelin befriends Bran, a young boy at Saint Giles, who obtains vellum on which Joscelin writes a message to Simon arranging a meeting with Iveta.
 He leaves the message in Simon's horse's mane.
 Simon slips the message to Iveta.
 Lazarus asks Joscelin to describe Godfrid Picard.

 Iveta obtains a dose of poppy syrup, puts it into Madlen's (her maidservant's) drink and meets Joscelin.
 The sheriff's men find them at the abbey; Abbot Radulfus again intervenes, questioning Joscelin.
 Brother Mark appears, wet from trailing Joscelin.
 At a convent, Cadfael finds Avice of Thornbury, who tells him Huon de Domville left the hunting lodge at dawn.
 Brother Mark confirms that Joscelin was already at Saint Giles, having watched him all day.
 Cadfael then finds Godfrid Picard strangled as Huon de Domville was.
 Agnes turns on Simon Aguilon, accusing him of murdering the baron and Picard.
 Simon sought Iveta's hand, as de Domville's heir.
 Picard realised at the coffining ceremony that Simon had removed his ring.
 Cadfael reports that Simon was entrusted to escort Avice to the hunting lodge, and he alone knew the route.
 Simon is surrounded, and the ring found.
 When Cadfael examines Picard's body, he doubts Simon strangled Picard; the killer was missing fingers.

 Cadfael accompanies Mark to Saint Giles and talks with Lazarus, recognising him as Guimar de Massard, a hero of the Crusade who was believed dead 40 years earlier.
-Lazarus says the Fatimid doctors diagnosed and treated his leprosy; he lived as a hermit until learning his late son had left a daughter.
-Returning to England, he was outraged to find his granddaughter being exploited by her uncle, Picard, for his own gain.
-He confronted Picard, disarmed and strangled him.
+Lazarus says the Fatimid doctors diagnosed and treated his leprosy; he lived as a hermit until learning his son had died, and that he had an orphaned granddaughter Iveta.
+He decided to return to England to make sure she was being well cared for.
+However, when he arrived he was outraged to find that not only was Iveta being horribly abused by Agnes and Picard, but also their plans to force her to marry Domville.
+Determined to protect his granddaughter, he confronted Picard, disarmed and strangled him.
 Cadfael urges Lazarus to reveal himself to Iveta, mentioning another Lazarus who returned from the dead to his family.
-Lazarus removes his veil, revealing a face ravaged by disease, and claims it would be better for him to remain unknown; assuring Cadfael he is all right, he leaves Saint Giles and is never seen again.
+Lazarus removes his veil, revealing a face ravaged by disease, and claims it would be better for him to remain unknown; assuring Cadfael he is all right and at peace with his fate.
+With the knowledge that his granddaughter is finally safe and free to marry the man she loves, he leaves Saint Giles and is never seen again.